Quickstart! Start Here!

 The complete terms document can be found here.
 Press the OK key (checkmark, lower right) to accept the terms and continue.

 Before a Bitcoin seed is generated, you must select a primary PIN.
-This is your main defense against random people using your Coldcard when you are not around.
+This is your main defence against random people using your Coldcard when you are not around.
 Please pick good PIN codes!

 On the Coldcard, the PIN consists of two parts, like these examples: